gibatronic/shell-colors/README.md

 # shell-colors

-This is a [basher](https://github.com/basherpm/basher) package that provides convenient functions to handle ANSI escape sequences colors.
+This is a [basher](https://github.com/basherpm/basher) package that provides convenient functions to handle ANSI escape sequences.

 ## Usage